 Different factors can lead to relapse.
 These include stress, weight gain, and symptoms of nicotine withdrawal.
 There are also triggers that can lead one to get back to smoking.
 The most common relapse triggers include being with other smokers, stress, and alcohol consumption.

 Some people find it too tempting when being surrounded with people who smoke.
 This is why it’s a good idea to minimize or avoid being in situations that can trigger smoking cravings especially during the first two weeks of quitting smoking.
+You could be in that environment but instead of smoking, vape using nicotine salts e-juice.
+This way you’re not smoking but can still socialise.

 People who have used cigarette smoking to deal with stress can benefit from learning to cope with stress in ways without tobacco use.
 This may include talking to someone or getting into fun activities.